mellena1/UnDockerize/README.md

 * UnDockerize will print the name of the image that Docker started with so that you know what OS to start with.

+## Environment Variables
+* UnDockerize will keep track of all of the environment variables set during the Dockerfile.
+When they are then used in various other commands, it will use Ansible's way of defining the environment and include them for each command when needed.
+* UnDockerize will also add them to your .bashrc file, so that when the instance is launched the environment variables will remain.
+This can easily be tweaked manually by removing the lineinfile commands in the Ansible file if you so choose so.

 ## Other features
 * **Auto-naming**: UnDockerize does its best to provide each Ansible task with a relevant name to what is being done.
 * **Comments**: UnDockerize includes all trailing comments behind a valid command.